 Iain Hutchison (DHA Board member) is a research associate in the Centre for the History of Medicine at the University of Glasgow, Scotland.
 He is the author of A History of Disability in Nineteenth-Century Scotland and of Feeling Our History, and he is lead author of Child Health in Scotland.
 He has been a board member of the Disability History Association since 2009, and he is a trustee of Disability History Scotland.
 He is a Fellow of the Royal Historical Society.
 Iain is reviews editor for H-Disability and in this respect he is always interested hear from authors about their new books, and from scholars who would like to review books in their areas of expertise.
 He can be contacted at email@example.com.

-Kathryn Lawton (DHA Board graduate student member, V.P. of Communications) is a Ph.D. candidate at the University at Buffalo, SUNY.
+Kathryn Lawton (DHA Board member and VP of Communications) is a Ph.D. candidate at the University at Buffalo, SUNY.
 Her dissertation, “Deinstitutionalization and Disability Rights: Policy and Activism in New York State,” uses case studies of the West Seneca Developmental Center and Willowbrook State School, two residential institutions for people with developmental disabilities, to explore the process of deinstitutionalization within the context of social welfare policy and the disability rights movement.

 Lindsey Patterson (DHA Board member, Vice President) is an assistant professor of history at Elmhurst College.
 She received a Masters in Deaf Studies from Gallaudet University and a Ph.D. in History from The Ohio State University.
 Her research interests on community identity, deaf women, social movements, and disability rights has been published in the Journal of Social History and Journal of Women’s History (co-authored with Susan Burch).
 She is completing Accessing Citizenship: The Origins of the Movement for Civil Rights and Accessibility, 1950-1973.